Google Translate launches Transcribe for Android in 8 languages

 Google also introduced a Recorder app with real-time translation for Pixel smartphones last fall.

 Though Transcribe comes with no time limits, at launch Translate is unable to export speech recording audio or a translation transcription.
 Since speech-to-text AI still gets things wrong sometimes, the ability to export text and audio can be important to correct mistakes made by artificial intelligence.
-This is available in apps like Recorder and other popular tools for longform text transcription.
+This is available in apps like Recorder and other popular tools for long-form text transcription.
 Google is considering introducing the ability to export text and audio in the future, a company spokesperson told VentureBeat.

 In other helpful translation tools, Google brought Interpreter Mode to smart speakers last year, and Google Translate and Google Lens got the ability to translate text seen in real life, like on signs or restaurant menus, simply by pointing your camera at it.